 - Wearing orthotics to reduce the pressure on the nerve

 - Receving ultrasound guided injections of alcohol to shrink the neuroma.
-Our office uses this technique with much success.

 In severe cases, surgical removal of the growth may be necessary.